loudnumbers/loudnumbers_norns/README.md

 ## Instructions

-Place data files in the /data folder - the same folder as temperatures.csv.
+Place data files in the we/data/loudnumbers_norns/csv folder - the same folder as _temperatures.csv.
 Once you've loaded your file, restart the script and select it through the parameters menu.

 - KEY 2: toggle play/pause
 - KEY 3: toggle loop